Sharp Bounds in the Latent Index Selection Model: Results

-A literature beginning with Heckman et al.~\cite{hsc1997} studies the distribution of the treatment effect in models of perfect compliance.
+The present work also relates to a literature beginning with Heckman et al.~\cite{hsc1997} that studies the distribution of the treatment effect in models of perfect compliance.
 Most relatedly, Fan and Park~\cite{fanpark2010} and Firpo and Ridder~\cite{firporidder2019} study bounds on the distribution of the treatment effect and functionals thereof.
-Of primary interest are the Makarov~\cite{makarov} bounds on the sum of two random variables with known marginal distributions, introduced into the treatment effect framework by Fan and Park~\cite{fanpark2010}.
-Respectively let $\Delta^L$ and $\Delta^U$ be random variables with the following distributions:
+Fan and Park~\cite{fanpark2010} show that the treatment effect satisfies a second-order stochastic dominance conditions relative to the comonotonic and countermonotonic treatment effect: